redhat-appstudio/application-service/README.md

 ### ⭐ Other Info

-* [Gitops-generation](./docs/gitops-generation.md) - information on the GitOps resource generation from application-service
 * [Pact tests](./docs/pact-tests.md) - contract tests using a Pact framework (part of the unit tests)
 * [OpenShift CI job artifacts](https://docs.ci.openshift.org/docs/how-tos/artifacts/) - Prow job executed by the CI system generates an artifacts directory, this document describes the contents of this directory and how they can be used to investigate the job steps